ZenoCS-Git/cse15l-lab-reports/lab-5.md

 ## Speeding with Bash Script

 You first, obviously, want to create a .sh file in the same working directory as the rest of the java and tester files.
+This means loginning into ieng6 and running the following command

+`touch dofast1.sh`

+Then you want to `nano dofast1.sh` in order to edit the file and type in the commands for the tasks.
+You want to